JennyLeeStat/Guess_dog_breed/README.md

 There are more than 300 dog breeds and our model can recognize only 1/3 of them.
 By acquiring and building dataset in addition to what we already have, we could curve this kind of error

+To see more examples, please visit dog_app.html and go to section 7.
+Who knew all avengers resemble dachshund?

 ## Improvements